chaos-mesh/chaos-mesh/README.md

 Please reach out for bugs, feature requests, and other issues via:

-- The #chaos-mesh channel in the [tidbcommunity](https://pingcap.com/tidbslack) slack workspace.
+- The #chaos-mesh channel in the [TiDB Community](https://pingcap.com/tidbslack) slack workspace.
 - Filing a issue or opening a PR against this repo.

 ## Roadmap